Integrity Initiatives in the Südhof Lab

 35. Paper: Gokce, O., and Südhof, T.C.
 (2013) Membrane-Tethered Monomeric Neurexin LNS-Domain Triggers Synapse Formation.
 J. Neurosci.
 33, 14617-14628.
 PMCID: PMC3761060

-Resolution: A correction request has been sent to the journal
+Resolution: No resolution necessary.
+A correction has been published

 Mistake identified: Image duplication in Suppl.
 Figure 2B

-Resolution: A correction request has been sent to the journal
+Resolution: A correction has been published by the journal

 33. Paper: Wöhr, M., Fong WM, Janas JA, Mall M, Thome C, Vangipuram M, Meng L, Südhof, T.C., and Wernig, M. (2022) Myt1l haploinsufficiency leads to obesity and multifaceted behavioral alterations in mice.
 Mol.
 Autism, 13, 19.
 PMCID: PMC9087967